-Information about the process evaluation participants (both trial participants and staff) (e.g. name, contact details, demographic details) will be stored on databases on the secure server at City, University of London (City).
-The information on staff will also be stored on secure servers at UEL, as UEL will be carrying out the monitoring of intervention delivery.
+Information about the process evaluation participants (both trial participants and staff) (e.g. name, contact details, demographic details) will be stored on databases on the secure servers at City, University of London (City).
+The information on staff will also be stored on secure servers at City, as City will be carrying out the monitoring of intervention delivery.
 The participant trial ID number will be used on collected data to ensure anonymity; ID numbers will also be generated for staff participating in the process evaluation.
-Signed consent forms will be stored separately in a locked filing cabinet in the offices of the research team at City, which requires an access code to enter.
-Audio recordings of the research interviews will be downloaded to the secure server at City, University of London and then deleted from the recording device.
+Signed consent forms will be stored separately in a locked filing cabinet in the offices of the research teams at City, which require an access code to enter.
+Audio recordings of the research interviews will be downloaded to the secure servers at City, University of London and then deleted from the recording device.
 The interviews will be transcribed verbatim and confidentiality of personal data will be ensured through the use of anonymisation and pseudonymisation techniques.
 Each transcript will have a unique number which will correspond to an audio-recording.
-The transcribed data will be stored on the secure server at City, University of London.
+The transcribed data will be stored on the secure servers at City, University of London.
+Transcribers will be bound by a confidentiality agreement.